Cirsium funkiae: Conservation

 The funky thistle is safe from some threats due a combination of its alpine distribution which make access difficult and its location primarily in US federally owned land.
 The populations are currently thought to be stable.
 The thistle can be threatened by members of the public who assume the thistle is an invasive species and thus uproot and leave it on the side of hiking trails.

 Etymology

-The specific epithet honors Vicki Funk, who passed away in 2019 just before the study was completed, and was Jennifer Ackerfield's mentor.
+The specific epithet honors Vicki Funk, who died in 2019 just before the study was completed, and was Jennifer Ackerfield's mentor.
 The name was chosen because of her work in the field of Compositae research at the Smithsonian Institution and to highlight her position of leadership in the study.
 Funk was known for having a funky personality, and Ackerfield remarked that Funk would have a special tune that she would sing when she was pricked by a thistle she was collecting, "Ooh Eeh Ooh Ah Aah Ting Tang Walla Walla Bing Bang" (Ross Bagdasarian's "Witch Doctor"), and that she wanted to honor the "funkiest of all thistles".
 Ackerfield described the plant's dense mass of noddy wooly heads as "funky indeed".